February 2009 North American storm complex: Midwest

-Western Pennsylvania and Chesapeake watershed
+Northeastern states

 Hurricane-force wind gusts up to 92 mph caused significant damage and power losses in Pennsylvania.
 Throughout the state, at least 400,000 residences lost power due to the winds.
 Allegheny Power stated that the loss of power due to this system was the largest ever experienced by the company.
 Thousands of trees and power lines were brought down by strong winds and numerous homes sustained significant damage.
 Although most of the damage to homes consisted of shingle damage, several homes lost gutters and had portions of their siding blown off.
 In Pottstown, a large portion of the roof of a four-story building was blown off, forcing residents to evacuate the building.
 An 18 ft pillar was knocked down at the First Moravian Church in Easton.
 In Northampton County, a fire sparked by fallen power lines destroyed a barn and partially melted a nearby metal shed.
 The blaze was fully contained by 40 firefighters.
 Another fire sparked by fallen power lines destroyed a garage in Lower Merion Township.
 In Philadelphia, the roof of a portable classroom began to peel off, forcing the forty students inside to evacuate to a safer structure.
 A large tree fell through one house and severely damaged the roof of a nearby home.
 Numerous major highways and local streets were shut down for several hours to allow cleanup crews to clear debris.
 Throughout the state, damages from the storm system amounted to $3.7 million.

-New York

 In upstate New York, winds in excess of 50 mph shattered windows, toppled numerous trees, and brought down power lines, cutting power to more than 50,000 residences.
 Unseasonably warm temperatures and heavy rains from the storm system increased the snowmelt rate in northern areas of the state.
 In Genesee County, an estimated 2 to 5 in of the snowpack melted, triggering flash floods along several rivers.
 The Tonawanda Creek reached a height of 14.38 ft, 2.38 ft above flood stage.
 Several homes were inundated by flood waters throughout the region.
 In all, 84,624 residences lost power in New York State.
 The storm system continued producing gusty winds through February 12, which caused tree damage and power outages, and killed a construction worker in the New York City metropolitan area.
 The construction worker was killed after a cinder block wall collapsed due to high-winds.
 Winds in the city gusted to 65 mph in the Bronx.
 Throughout Long Island, an estimated 4,000 people lost power.